mussarratk/Databricks_Project/README.md

   * **Self-Service BI:** Empowered business stakeholders to track KPIs in real-time.

 -----
+## 🛠️ Solution Approach
+A centralized Azure-based data platform was designed to ingest, process, and serve data in a fully automated manner:

+* Azure Data Lake Storage Gen2 (ADLS) as the centralized data lake
+* Azure Databricks and Unity Catalog for scalable ETL/ELT processing
+* Delta Lake tables for reliability, performance and schema enforcement
+* Medallion Architecture (Bronze, Silver, Gold) for progressive data refinement
+* Automated Databricks Jobs for daily and monthly orchestration
+* Power BI for interactive analytics and reporting

+---
 ## 🏗️ Technical Architecture & Medallion Pipeline

 The solution leverages an ELT approach, orchestrated on Azure: